Lexicographic max-min optimization

 Lexicographic max-min optimization (also called lexmaxmin or leximin or leximax or lexicographic max-ordering optimization) is a kind of multi-objective optimization.
 In general, multi-objective optimization deals with optimization problems with two or more objective functions to be optimized simultaneously.
 Lexmaxmin optimization presumes that the decision-maker would like the smallest objective value to be as high as possible; subject to this, the second-smallest objective should be as high as possible; and so on.
 In other words, the decision-maker ranks the possible solutions according to a leximin order of their objective function values.

 As an example, consider egalitarian social planners, who want to decide on a policy such that the utility of the poorest person will be as high as possible; subject to this, they want to maximize the utility of the second-poorest person; and so on.
 This planner solves a lexmaxmin problem, where the objective function number i is the utility of agent number i.

-An early application of lexmaxmin (not using this name) was presented by Melvin Dresher in his book on game theory, in the context of taking maximum advantage of the opponent's mistakes in a zero-sum game.
+Algorithms for lexmaxmin optimization (not using this name) were developed for computing the nucleolus of a cooperative game.
+An early application of lexmaxmin was presented by Melvin Dresher in his book on game theory, in the context of taking maximum advantage of the opponent's mistakes in a zero-sum game.
 Behringer cites many other examples in game theory as well as decision theory.